ayoayco/web-component-base/README.md

 ### 2. Single HTML file Example

 Here is an example of using a custom element in a single .html file.
-[View on CodePen ↗](https://codepen.io/ayoayco-the-styleful/pen/ZEwoNOz?editors=1010)

 ```html
 <!DOCTYPE html>